MicrosoftDocs/PowerShell-Docs/reference/6/CimCmdlets/New-CimSession.md

 Certificates are used in client certificate-based authentication.
 They can be mapped only to local user accounts; they do not work with domain accounts.

-To get a certificate thumbprint, use the [Get-Item] or [Get-ChildItem] cmdlets in the PowerShell [Certificate Provider].
+To get a certificate thumbprint, use the [Get-Item](../Microsoft.Powershell.Management/Get-Item.md) or [Get-ChildItem] cmdlets in the PowerShell [Certificate Provider](../Microsoft.PowerShell.Security/Providers/Certificate-Provider.md).
-For more information about using the PowerShell Certificate provider, type Get-Help Certificate, or see [Certificate Provider] on docs.microsoft.com.
+For more information about using the PowerShell Certificate provider, type Get-Help Certificate, or see [Certificate Provider](../Microsoft.PowerShell.Security/Providers/Certificate-Provider.md) on docs.microsoft.com.

 ```yaml
 Type: String